firecmsco/firecms/README.md

 - [x] Hooks on pre and post saving and deletion of entities
 - [x] Collection text search integration
 - [x] Infinite scrolling in collections
+- [x] Enhanced reference, and array of reference, fields for relational data
 - [x] Drag and drop reordering of arrays
 - [x] Custom additional views in main navigation
 - [x] Custom fields defined by the developer.